nat-ventura/data-structures-in-java/README.md

 # Data Structures in Java

 I'm working through a class on data structures using a college syllabus (I'm trying not to post too much info in case any current students stumble upon this!).
 My goal is to learn how these data structures work and how/when they can be used.
+I'm working with Java in Eclipse.

 ## Table of Contents
 * [Major Concepts](#major-concepts)